On the Impossibility of Convergence of Mixed Strategies with No Regret Learning: Main results

 The assumption of mean-based strategies (Definition~\ref{as:meanbased}) is not satisfied by some of the most popular online learning algorithms that retain the worst-case optimal no-regret guarantee, but obtain faster rates under ``easier data''.
 These include variants of Online-Mirror-Descent that adapt to small cumulative loss or variance~\citep{hazan2010extracting}, predictable sequences~\citep{rakhlin2013online,rakhlin2013optimization}, and stochasticity~\citep{cesa2007improved,erven2011adaptive}; while retaining the usual worst-case bounds.
 The catch in these algorithms is that the learning rate (or step size) can now be adaptively set, i.e. $\eta_t := \eta_t(\bm{(I)^{t-1}}, \bm{(J)^{t-1}})$.
 The adaptive learning rate can be set via the ubiquitous ``doubling-trick"~\citep{cesa2007improved,hazan2010extracting} or in a more continuous manner~\citep{erven2011adaptive,rakhlin2013online,rakhlin2013optimization}.
 Either way, none of these algorithms satisfy the mean-based property as in general, the learning rate function $\eta_t(\mathcal{F}_{t-1})$ will depend in some non-linear way on $\{\bm{P}_s,\bm{Q}_s,\bm{I}_s,\bm{J}_s\}_{s=1}^{t-1}$.

-In spite of this, we can prove that the last-iterate oscillates even for these algorithms by showing that their iterates \emph{stochastically dominate} those of an algorithm in the Online-Mirror-Descent family, which is mean-based\footnote{It is important to note that the Online-Mirror-Descent family does not comprise all algorithms used in online prediction.
-In particular, the ``parameter-free'' online learning paradigm~\citep{chaudhuri2009parameter,orabona2014simultaneous,koolen2015second,van2016metagrad} is not mean-based or easily reducible to a mean-based family.
-Understanding whether our techniques could plausibly extend to the parameter-free online learning paradigm is an intriguing direction for future work.}.
+In spite of this, we can prove that the last-iterate oscillates even for these algorithms by showing that their iterates \emph{stochastically dominate} those of an algorithm in the Online-Mirror-Descent family, which is mean-based.
 More generally, we now show that our main result of last-iterate oscillation would directly extend to \textit{any} algorithm whose iterates stochastically dominate those of a mean-based algorithm. \begin{corollary} Consider any optimal-no-regret strategy for player $1$ (or player $2$) $\{f_t\}_{t \geq 1}$ that \textbf{stochastically dominates} some mean-based and monotonic optimal-no-regret strategy $\{f'_t\}_{t \geq 1}$ in the following sense: for every $t \geq 1$ and every history $((I)^{t-1}, (J)^{t-1})$, we have

 Further, let player $2$ (or player $1$) follow \textbf{any} optimal-no-regret strategy $\{g_t\}_{t \geq 1}$.
 Then, the pair of mixed strategies $(\bm{P_t},\bm{Q_t})$ cannot converge almost surely. \end{corollary}